Calinou/dotfiles/README.md

 ## License

-Copyright © 2018 Hugo Locurcio
+Copyright © 2018-2019 Hugo Locurcio

-Files in this repository are licensed under CC0 1.0 Universal, see [LICENSE.md](LICENSE.md) for more information.
+Unless otherwise specified, files in this repository are licensed under CC0 1.0 Universal; see [LICENSE.md](LICENSE.md) for more information.